Last Updated: Apr 17, 2017

 When Should the Baby Shower Be Held?

 Baby showers can be held anytime between the sixth or eighth month of the mom-to-be’s pregnancy.
 If you’re counting by weeks, 28-32 weeks is an ideal time to host a baby shower.
 Before setting an official date, you should talk with the mom-to-be and make sure the prospective date works for her since she’ll likely have scheduled doctor’s appointments on her calendar.
-You can also go the extra mile and check the date with grandparents and other close family members who are important in the honoree’s life.
+She’ll also be able to let you know the gender of the baby which can influence many of your baby shower specifics.
+You can also go the extra mile and check the date with grandparents and other close family members who are important in the mom’s life.

 Where Should the Baby Shower Be Held?